Imperial-College-Advanced-Hackspace/ICAHHorizons_Y2PhysComp/session 3/Session 3 Workbook - Physical Computing.md

 As we told you during the Introductory Session, you will be expected to write up this work in a successes and failures document.

-So throughout this session, you should think about what you want to include in there &emdash;
+So throughout this session, you should think about what you want to include in there;

 * You only have tonight to take pictures of the robot
 * Exchange contact details with your team mates in case you need to check back over anything after the class
-* The deadline for submitting the documents is **6 November 2017**.
+* The deadline for submitting the documents is **5 November 2018 23:59**.
 Please note that you will not pass this course if you fail to submit this write-up.

 # Exercises